 - Researchers will be able to share their research data openly to a relevant public repository in a way that conforms to the FAIR principles.

 - The researcher will be able to locate and re-use datasets for their research from relevant disciplinary repositories.

 Open Research Software and Open Source

-STATUS: The first release for this module is now ready, and has been published on Zenodo:
+The second release for this module is now ready, and has been published on Zenodo:

 To cite this work, please use the following: